VarionDrakon/AutomaticDesktopSetup/README.md

 This small script is needed as an addition to configuring FreeIPA on Linux Mint, Ubuntu.
 Debian, and so on, namely...
 Takes users from the `ipa_sudo` group (can be reconfigured) and adds them to the local `sudo` user group.
 This is necessary so that administrators from the `IPA` domain are visible in the graphical environment, because often shells such as `KDE`, `Cinnamon` and the like display users only from the `/etc/group` group.
 I don't know who will find this useful...
 But if you need to prepare a clean system for the IPA domain - go ahead :)
-There are 4 variables in the script, you will most likely only need `nameIPAGroup`.
+There are 5 variables in the script, you will most likely only need `nameIPAGroup` and `nameDefaultUser`.
 Insert here the name of the group of users in the IPA domain that should be sudo and local to the system. </br>
 </br>Otherwise, this is a script for `auto-configuring` the system in the `IPA environment`.
 I think the script can be easily remade for other package managers, not just `apt`...</br>